-The only two things we can be sure of is continued disruption and digitalisation of working practices.
+The only two things we can be sure of our continued disruption and the digitalisation of working practices.
 In light of this and based on the research available to us, we can only hypothesise what the future of work might look like.
 While every organisation will face its own unique set of opportunities and challenges, certain factors hold true for the vast majority of us.

 One of Lenin’s great aphorisms was that while nothing much can happen for decades, “there are weeks when decades happen.”
 Today, in the face of great economic, societal and digital disruption, his certainly seems to hold true.

 Not only have employers had to juggle the multiple operational, economic and employee challenges Covid-19 brought with it, but they’ve had to do it amid global racial and social inequality protests, which have led to demands for greater diversity and inclusion in the workplace.

 Long before we had even heard of Coronavirus, economists were warning of an impending recession, political turbulence in the UK and US was rife, digital transformation was gaining momentum and the widening gap between the haves and the have-nots was well documented.